-Both provisions, as well as implementation work could be further supported and supplemented through the following:
+17Both provisions, as well as implementation work could be further supported and supplemented through the following:

-- Codifying, in the revised legislative framework, the provision in point 2.7.2.4. of the detailed guidance CT-1 (see point above); and - Further supporting capacity building in third countries where the regulatory framework for clinical trials, including its enforcement is weak.

-In addition, in order to increase transparency of clinical trials performed in third countries the legislation could provide that the results of these clinical trials are only accepted in the context of a marketing authorisation process in the EU if the trial had been registered in the EU clinical trials database EudraCT and thus be published via the public EU-database EudraPharm.
+- Codifying, in the revised legislative framework,18 the provision in point 2.7.2.4. of the detailed guidance CT-1 (see point above); and - Further supporting capacity building in third countries where the regulatory framework for clinical trials, including its enforcement is weak.
+In addition, in order to increase transparency of clinical trials performed in third countries the legislation could provide that the results of these clinical trials are only accepted in the context of a marketing authorisation process in the EU if the trial had been registered in the EU clinical trials database EudraCT and thus be published via the public EU-database EudraPharm.20

 Consultation item no. 17: Do you agree with this appraisal?
 Please comment.
-Agreed.
+As these are ethical issues, they are outside the scope of this document and should be addressed elsewhere.